Hendrixer/intro-nextjs-v2-instructions/lessons/06-Styling/B-css-modules.md

-For scoped css, we can use css modules.
+For scoped CSS, we can use CSS modules.
 Next.js has support for this built in.
 We just need to use the `.module.css` extension.

 ```css
 .button {